kyma-project/website/docs/writing-blog-posts.md

 <img src="{RELATIVE_PATH_OR_LINK}" >
 ```

-Example usage with mixed elements:
+See the example usage with mixed elements:

 ```HTML
 <p align="center">